 What to expect

 This semester's plunge is Friday March 20-Saturday March 21.
-We leave campus mid-afternoon Friday and return early afternoon on Sunday.
+We leave campus early morning on Friday and return late Saturday evening.
 Our accommodations are humble but we provide breakfast and snacks.
 Dinners may be included depending on your service activity.
 Over the weekend, we will talk with executives about their positions on corporate social responsibility.
 You will also work with two distinct agencies including homeless shelters and day centers.
 You will also engage in a variety of exercises and discussions that are designed to bring our learning community closer together.
 It’s an exciting, challenging, but most of all, rewarding experience.
 Total cost is about $60 plus spending money.
 Read more about this semester's trip.